cj-mills/christianjmills/_posts/2020-12-6-Basic-In-Game-Style-Transfer-Tutorial.md

 ## Introduction

 Unity has finally released the in-game style transfer project they've been teasing in the Barracuda documentation.
 Their implementation is slightly more polished than my early attempts described in my initial post.
 And by slightly, I mean they seem to have addressed every major complaint I had with my initial implementation.
-Be sure to check out there accompanying blog post ([link](https://blogs.unity3d.com/2020/11/25/real-time-style-transfer-in-unity-using-deep-neural-networks/)).
+Be sure to check out the project ([link](https://github.com/UnityLabs/barracuda-style-transfer)) as well as the accompanying blog post ([link](https://blogs.unity3d.com/2020/11/25/real-time-style-transfer-in-unity-using-deep-neural-networks/)).

 It's exciting that Unity has started releasing projects that explore alternative uses for the Barracuda library.
 Hopefully, they'll explore other deep learning applications in future projects.
 I would love to see projects that use GANs for dynamically generating in-game content.